Regional and Statewide Services for Students with Orthopedic Impairments

 This manual is formatted to print double-sided.

 - Physical and Occupational Therapy under IDEA in Oregon: Early Intervention, Early Childhood and School Age Special Education in Educational Setting.
-(PDF)
+(LINK)

 PACER Center is a parent training and information center for families of children and youth with all disabilities from birth to young adults.
 Located in Minneapolis, it serves families across the nation, as well as those in Minnesota.
 Parents can find publications, workshops, and other resources to help make decisions about education, vocational training, employment, and other services for their children with disabilities.
 PACER’s National Bullying Prevention Center provides resources designed to benefit all students, including those with disabilities.